Princely states of Pakistan: Makran

-Also on 17 March 1948, Makran acceded to Pakistan, and on 3 October 1952 it formed the Baluchistan States Union with Kalat, Kharan and Las Bela.
+Also on 17 March 1948, Makran acceded to Pakistan, and on 3 October 1952, it formed the Baluchistan States Union with Kalat, Kharan and Las Bela.
 Makran was dissolved on 14 October 1955, when it was merged into the province of West Pakistan.
 In 1970, the area of the former state was organized as the Makran District (later the Makran Division) of the province of Baluchistan.

 Khanate of Kalat

 The Khanate of Kalat, which covered the substantial area of 53,995 sqmi, was reported in 1951 to have a population of 253,305.
 It remained fully independent from 15 August 1947 until 27 March 1948, when its ruler, Ahmad Yar Khan (1904–1979), finally acceded to Pakistan.
-On 3 October 1952 the state of Kalat entered into the Baluchistan States Union with three neighbouring states, Kharan, Las Bela, and Makran, with the Khan of Kalat at the head of the Union with the title of Khan-e-Azam.
-The Khanate came to an end on 14 October 1955, when it was incorporated into West Pakistan.
+On 3 October 1952, the state of Kalat entered into the Baluchistan States Union with three neighbouring states, Kharan, Las Bela, and Makran, with the Khan of Kalat at the head of the Union with the title of Khan-e-Azam.
+The khanate came to an end on 14 October 1955, when it was incorporated into West Pakistan.

-On 20 June 1958, Mir Sir Ahmad Yar Khan Ahmedzai, the Khan of Kalat, declared Baluchistan independent.
+On 20 June 1958, Mir Sir Ahmad Yar Khan Ahmedzai, the Khan of Kalat, declared the Baluchistan revolt.
 On 6 October 1958, the Balochistan police captured the Kalat Palace and arrested the Khan for sedition.
 The next day, Iskandar Mirza declared martial law, which led to disturbances in Balochistan lasting about a year.
 The Khan was eventually forgiven and released.